equilibr/emexpr/README.md

 ### Variables

 Allow using user defined variable types.
 Currently only the behavior can be changed but the variable must be a C built-in.

+### Name lookup

+Allow using special user provided functions for variable and function name lookup during parsing instead of the data directly supplied in `ee_compilation_data`.

 ### Environment sharing